skat/deling-api-docs/deling-api.md

 A car filing object has the following attributes:

 + transactionId (string) - The Platform's internal ID of the transaction
-+ amount (decimal) - The income amount for the rental/service
++ amount (decimal) - The income amount for the rental/service in DKK
 + startTime (string) - An ISO8601 date when the rental time started
 + endTime (string) -  An ISO8601 date when the rental time ended
 + paymentTime (string) - An ISO8601 date when the payment occurred